marisarpo/horizons-week02/day3/comment_threads/README.md

 Now let's fix the issue of not being able to respond to newly created comments.

-Replace the click handler from Part 2.a with
-[a delegated event handler](http://api.jquery.com/on/#on-events-selector-data-handler) attached to the top the `.comments` div. <br>
+Use the same format as the click handler from Part 2.a with [a delegated event handler](http://api.jquery.com/on/#on-events-selector-data-handler) attached to the top the `.comments` div. <br>
 The syntax for delegated event handlers takes a parent element selector (in